San Francisco Department of Public Works corruption scandal: Further alleged corruption

 The investigations by the FBI and the SF district attorney into the fraud and corruption scandal involving Nuru led to exposure of other alleged bribery schemes.

 Lanita Henriquez, the former head of San Francisco's Community Challenge Grant Program, was charged with steering $1.4 million in city contracts to RDJ Enterprises, a consultancy firm led by former city employee Dwayne Jones.
 Jones, in turn, allegedly funneled around $190,000 back to Henriquez.
 To conceal the bribes, Henriquez reportedly had Jones pay her family and friends, who then funneled the money back to her.
 In return, Jones sent invoices for supposed work on community projects to Henriquez, masking the payments.
 Both Henriquez and Jones faced charges of misappropriation of public money, bribery, and financial conflict of interest allegations.

 Stanley Ellicott, a former San Francisco Human Resources manager, was charged with aiding Jones in funneling bribes to Henriquez.
 Ellicott allegedly acted as an intermediary in this bribery scheme between the businessman and Henriquez, facilitating illicit payments between them.

 Ellicott was later accused of invoicing the city for earthquake supplies but instead purchasing high-value tech items like virtual reality headsets, cameras, tablets, and more, which he then resold on eBay for personal profit.
 Ellicott faces 62 felony charges, including felony receipt of stolen property, grand theft, money laundering, and insurance fraud.
 His scheme involved embezzling over $627,000 of worker's compensation funds by setting up a fictitious company named Independent Auditors Group.
 Ellicott manipulated the city's workers' compensation system to funnel payments to this fake entity, which he controlled, and then redirected these funds into his personal checking account.
+In December 2025, Ellicott pleaded guilty to all charges against him, and was subsequently sentenced to three years in prison.
+The San Francisco District Attrorney was able to recover the stolen money.

 In the wake of the exposure of the charges against Ellicott, the San Francisco Department of Human Resources, in conjunction with the city attorney and city controller implemented additional controls to prevent similar misuse of the system used to process worker's compensation-related payments.

 Despite the indictment against Jones, a San Francisco Controller report found that two city departments, the Human Rights Commission and the Office of Economic and Workforce Development, had improperly continued conducting business with another charity founded by Jones, Urban Ed Academy (UEA).
 The report detailed numerous apparent irregularities in awarding grants and contracts to UEA.

 The city subsequently rescinded over $14 million in grants to social services and arts non-profit organizations.